 Term Definition Summary Civilian population aged 15 years and over All usual residents of Australia aged 15 years and over, except members of the permanent defence forces, certain diplomatic personnel of overseas governments customarily excluded from census and estimated population counts, overseas residents in Australia, and members of non-Australian defence forces (and their dependants) stationed in Australia.
 Persons aged 15 and over Employed All persons aged 15 years and over who met one of the following criteria during the reference week: Worked for one hour or more for pay, profit, commission or payment in kind, in a job or business or on a farm (employees and owner managers of incorporated or unincorporated enterprises).
 Worked for one hour or more without pay in a family business or on a farm (contributing family workers).
 Were employees who had a job but were not at work and were: away from work for less than four weeks up to the end of the reference week; or away from work for more than four weeks up to the end of the reference week and received pay for some or all of the four-week period to the end of the reference week; or away from work as a standard work or shift arrangement; or on strike or locked out; or on workers' compensation and expected to return to their job.
-Were owner managers who had a job, business or farm, but were not at work.
-Total employed (includes full-time, part-time, away from work and hours worked not stated) Employed full-time Employed persons who usually work 35 hours or more a week (in all jobs) and those who, although usually working less than 35 hours a week, worked 35 hours or more during the reference week.
-35 hours or more per week Employed part-time Employed persons who usually work less than 35 hours a week (in all jobs) and either did so during the reference week or were not at work in the reference week. <35 hours per week
+Total employed (includes full- time, part-time, away from work and hours worked not stated) Employed full-time Employed persons who usually work 35 hours or more a week (in all jobs) and those who, although usually working less than 35 hours a week, worked 35 hours or more during the reference week.
+35 hours or more per week